arkency/posts/posts/2019-09-03-10-lessons-learnt-from-the-ruby-refactoring-kata-tennis-game.md

 Those exercises are called Refactoring Katas.
 The one I picked up is called Tennis Game.

+I've had around 20 coding sessions with this specific kata and I have recorded all the session on our Arkency YouTube channel.
+There's a whole playlist of all the videos for this kata.

+This blogpost is a written summary of my lessons, thoughts, observations after those 20 coding/refactoring sessions.

 <!-- more -->

 # 23 things I learnt from the Ruby Refactoring Kata - Tennis Game